Get in touch

 reduction in false positive investigation time

-time to comprehend a threat
+reduction in time to comprehend a threat

 Context

 In 2023, our sales team repeatedly heard the same feedback: the interface felt dated.
-We were losing customers to better designed data security products.
 Existing customers were also missing critical threats due to interface friction.
+If this continued, we'd lose our position as a leader in the enterprise security market.

 Discovery